Dale House Barn, Dalehead Farm, Dalehead, Slaidburn, Clitheroe, Lancashire, BB7 4TS

 Call Dominique Ashford on 01200 411095 or 07714 092089

 OverviewDale House Barn is in the heart of Gisburn Forest close to Stocks Reservoir in the Ribble Valley and Forest of Bowland AONB.
-Sympathetically converted with original flagged floors, beams and a huge log burner in the middle of the open plan barn, it offers simple practical accommodation for groups from 4 to 14.
+Sympathetically converted with original flagged floors, beams and a huge log burner in the middle of the open plan barn, it offers simple practical accommodation for groups from 4 to 14 with free Wifi.
 Mattresses are provided, bring your own sleeping bags.
 There is a kitchen with hob, toaster, fridge, cooking utensils, crockery and cutlery.
 The showers have continuous hot water and there are 2 toilets 1 with disabled access.
 The two sleeping areas are on mezzanine floors with large windows looking out on the stunning scenery and there is a south facing garden overlooking the wild meadow.
 Within easy reach are the Three Peaks, Pendle Hill, Malham Tarn and the Yorkshire Dales.
 Step foot right into the forest from the front door!
 Ideal for walking, climbing, fishing, cycling, para-gliding, family gatherings and activity groups.
 Abundance of graded biking tracks and walking routes and surrounded by traditional villages offering locally grown produce and village shows in the summer months.
 Breakfast and evening meals available if required.
 There are also 2 double & 1 single B&B rooms in the farmhouse.
 This accommodation is featured on our map of Yorkshire and Lancashire and here is its own website.

 Rooms & Beds:14: 1x14